ben-ni-prog/Projektarbeit_Julia/README.md

 https://docs.juliahub.com/DataFrames/AR9oZ/0.21.5/

-To start the Programm, please follow the next steps:
+To start the Programm, please open the folder containing the repository in your source code editor and follow the next steps:
 1. run the file app.jl
 2. in the terminal, enter: